tonywied17/youtube-downloader/README.md

 ### Settings Storage

 The settings are stored in a `settings.json` file within the same directory as the executable.
 The application will load these settings at startup, allowing you to customize the behavior of the downloader.
-For the CLI version you modify the settings in `cli.py` directly.
+For the CLI version you modify the settings of the `cli.py` by directly modifying the values of the Global Configuration Variables.

 ## Installing Python and Additional Requirements (Interactive CLI Only)